 “The Protective Power of Fever: Why Your Body Turns Up the Heat”

 Fever is also the body’s natural defense as things are not right inside.
 But what is the reason behind the rise in body temperature you have when you are sick?
+How Fever Fights Infection.

-How Fever Works:
+How Fever Works: How Fever Fights Infection

 A fever is when your body temperature is higher than its normal range (98.6°F or 37°C).
 This occurs due to your body reacting to an infection, usually due to bacteria, a virus, or other pathogen.
 In other words, when our immune system detects these invaders, it releases some kind of chemicals called pyrogens.
 These pyrogens are carried to the hypothalamus of the brain, which is the area responsible for regulating body temperature.
 That signals the hypothalamus, which raises your body’s “set point” — so you feel cold, and you start shivering.